 Also, I’d like to see Wisconsin go back to ditch burning: https://madisonarealymesupportgroup.com/2018/04/03/fire-good-news-for-tick-reduction/

 For a similar topic in Wisconsin, see: https://madisonarealymesupportgroup.com/2018/03/13/wed-nite-the-lab-talk-on-mosquitoes-ticks-disease/

 Wisconsin has cases of West Nile, La Crosse Virus, & Jamestown Canyon Virus.

 Wisconsin is 4th in the nation for Lyme disease.

-A leading cancer expert once described by the Duke of Cambridge as an ‘inspiration’ has died suddenly after a routine yellow fever jab.
+Leading cancer expert, 67, described by the Duke of Cambridge as an ‘inspiration’ dies suddenly after a routine yellow fever jab